Invesco QQQ (NASDAQ:QQQ) Shares Sold by Vigilare Wealth Management

 Vigilare Wealth Management decreased its position in Invesco QQQ (NASDAQ:QQQ – Get Rating) by 4.2% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 8,334 shares of the exchange traded fund’s stock after selling 361 shares during the quarter.
 Invesco QQQ accounts for about 1.5% of Vigilare Wealth Management’s investment portfolio, making the stock its 10th largest holding.
 Vigilare Wealth Management’s holdings in Invesco QQQ were worth $2,675,000 at the end of the most recent reporting period.

-A number of other hedge funds have also made changes to their positions in QQQ.
+Several other large investors also recently bought and sold shares of QQQ.
 Ironwood Wealth Management LLC. grew its position in shares of Invesco QQQ by 7.4% during the first quarter.
 Ironwood Wealth Management LLC. now owns 5,505 shares of the exchange traded fund’s stock worth $1,996,000 after buying an additional 381 shares in the last quarter.
 Axiom Financial Strategies LLC grew its position in shares of Invesco QQQ by 11.6% during the first quarter.
 Axiom Financial Strategies LLC now owns 816 shares of the exchange traded fund’s stock worth $255,000 after buying an additional 85 shares in the last quarter.
 Roundview Capital LLC grew its position in shares of Invesco QQQ by 0.9% during the first quarter.
 Roundview Capital LLC now owns 53,323 shares of the exchange traded fund’s stock worth $19,332,000 after buying an additional 495 shares in the last quarter.
 Brown Brothers Harriman & Co. grew its position in shares of Invesco QQQ by 11.2% during the first quarter.
 Brown Brothers Harriman & Co. now owns 2,750 shares of the exchange traded fund’s stock worth $997,000 after buying an additional 278 shares in the last quarter.
 Finally, Covestor Ltd grew its position in shares of Invesco QQQ by 309.2% during the first quarter.
 Covestor Ltd now owns 446 shares of the exchange traded fund’s stock worth $162,000 after buying an additional 337 shares in the last quarter.
 Institutional investors and hedge funds own 42.17% of the company’s stock.

 Invesco QQQ Price Performance